whatsdd/enumit/readme.md

 ## Installation

-1. First ensure that you have UV installed and running: [uv](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer)
+1. First ensure that you have [uv](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) installed and is in your path.
+2.

 - Create virtual enviroment: `python3 -m venv enumit`
 - Activate the virtual enviroment: `source enumit/bin/activate`